Director, Social Media and Digital Advocacy

 • Lead sustained digital organizing and “keep warm” strategies to maintain an active advocate base

-• Use A/B testing and performance data (open, click-through, and conversion rates) to improve outcomes and grow list health
+• Use testing and data to improve performance and drive measurable outcomes

-• You have 7+ years of experience in digital communications, ideally in advocacy, nonprofit, or political campaigns.
+• You have 7+ years of experience in social media and digital communications, ideally in advocacy, nonprofit, or political campaigns

-• You use digital to persuade, mobilize, and influence — not just inform.
+• You use digital and social media to persuade, mobilize, and influence — not just inform

-• You think at a systems level about how channels and audiences connect, not as isolated tactics.
+• You think at a systems level about how social and digital channels connect, not as isolated tactics

 WHAT WE OFFER